neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Caching.rst

 	Sets/overwrites an entry in the cache.

 ``get()``
-	Return the cache entry for the given identifier.</para>
+	Return the cache entry for the given identifier.

+``getByTag()``
+	Finds and returns all cache entries which are tagged by the specified tag.

 ``has()``
-	Check for existance of a cache entry.</para>
+	Check for existence of a cache entry.

 ``remove()``
 	Remove the entry for the given identifier from the cache.

+``flush()``
+	Removes all cache entries of this cache.

 ``flushByTag()``
 	Flush all cache entries which are tagged with the given tag.

-``flushByTags()``
-	Remove all cache entries which are tagged with one of the given tags.

 ``collectGarbage()``
 	Call the garbage collection method of the backend.
 This is important for backends